-The Farmville Area Chamber of Commerce said goodbye to 2016 in style with a New Year’s Eve Eve awards reception followed by a dance on Dec.
-30 at the Fireman’s Sports Arena.
+The Farmville Area Chamber of Commerce celebrated local business and community achievements in 2017 with a festive New Year’s Eve Eve gala at the Fireman’s Sports Arena on Saturday, Dec.
+30.

 The Chamber presented its year-end awards to open the evening.

 Executive Director Joy Stump opened the ceremony by presenting the Citizen of the Year Award to Navona Hart, of Real Living Cornerstone.

 “Navona is totally community minded,” Stump said.
 “She is someone who gives of her time, energy and resources to make Farmville and surrounding area a better place to live, work and play.
 One look at Navona’s website and you will see the full range of organizations that she supports.
 Navona is involved, and she makes Farmville a better place to live.”

 Brad Watson, chair of the Chamber’s Board of Directors, was named Member of the Year.

 “When Brad started as the Chamber Board chair, he had a great vision of what the Chamber should be,” Stump said.
 “He spent a lot of time working with me to meet this vision.
 I’ve seen so much positive change under his leadership.”